dotlang/language/README.md

 - `<>` template syntax
 - `:=` type definition
 - `=>,<=` chaining
-- `default(T)` value of type T when it is not initialized
+- `default(T)` value of type T when it is not initialized.
 - `?` check for value existence in fields of union type

 ###Special variables
 `true`, `false`

 ###Inheritance and polymorphism
-- To have type C inherit type P, there must a field of type P defined in C. If there is just one field, casting will be automatically done, but if there is more than one you have to specify appropriate field.
+- To have type C inherit type P, there must a field of type P defined in C. If there is just one field, casting will be automatically done, but if there is more than one you have to cast manually.

 Suppose that we want to implement equality check:
 `func (==)(a: EqChecked, b: EqChecked) -> bool { return eq_check(a, b); }`
-`type EqChecked := struct;`  //So any struct that has no field, can be considered EqCheck `func eq_check(a: EqChecked, b: EqChgecked) -> bool;` Here EqCheck is some kind of interface which defines, any type can be EqCheck if it has a function named `eq_check` with appropriate signature.
+`type EqChecked := struct;`
+`func eq_check(a: EqChecked, b: EqChgecked) -> bool;` //by default we don't have equality check for any type Here EqCheck is some kind of interface which defines, any type can be EqCheck if it has a function named `eq_check` with appropriate signature.
 We can define a type which conforms to this interface:
-`type Event := struct { x:int; nothing: EqCheck; };`
-`func eq_check(a: Event, b: Event)->bool { return a.x == b.x; }`
+`type Event := struct { x:int; EqCheck; };`  //an anonymous field of type EqCheck `func eq_check(a: Event, b: Event)->bool { return a.x == b.x; }`
 Do type Event can be used instead of type EqChecked if and only if, for every function defined which accepts an EqChecked input, there is a function with same signature accepting Event type.
-If EqChecked interface contains some fields, the Event must also have those fields too.

 Another example for Ord interface and complex number type:
 ```
 type Ord := struct;
 func compare(a: Ord, b: Ord)->int; //compare two structs and return the bigger one
-type ComplexNumber := { x: int; y: float; tx: Ord;}
+type ComplexNumber := struct { x: int; y: float; Ord;}
 var a: ComplexNumber;
 var b: ComplexNumber;
 bool h = a>b; //this will call compare method on a and b.